Bandja Sy: High school career

-Sy joined the Aggies after the 2008-09 season at Stoneridge Prep in Simi Valley, California.
+Sy joined the Aggies after the 2008–09 season at Stoneridge Prep in Simi Valley, California.
 He averaged 18 points and four rebounds a game.
-Sy attended the Adidas National Tournament in the summer of 2008 and 2009.
+Sy attended the Adidas National Tournament in the summers of 2008 and 2009.
 At the Douais Tournament, he was named the best wing player and played in the all-star game.
-In August 2007, Sy was selected to attend the Basketball without Borders Europe in Paris, France.
-The NBA and FIBA conduct the camp as part of the NBA’s global basketball development and community outreach program.
+In August 2007, Sy was selected to attend Basketball without Borders Europe in Paris, France.
+The NBA and FIBA conduct the camp as part of the NBA's global basketball development and community outreach program.

 College career

 New Mexico State

 Sy played college basketball at New Mexico State University, with the New Mexico State Aggies, from 2009 to 2013.
 As a freshman, Sy was a role player, appearing in 15 games for the Aggies.
 He averaged 1.5 points and 0.9 rebounds per game.
-As a sophomore, Sy played in all 33 games and started in 20 contests for the Aggies averaging 4.7 points and 2.7 rebounds per game.
-In his third season in the Crimson and White, Sy played in all 36 games and started in two contests.
+As a sophomore, Sy played in all 33 games and started in 20 contests for the Aggies, averaging 4.7 points and 2.7 rebounds per game.
+In his third season with the Crimson and White, Sy played in all 36 games and started in two contests.
 He averaged 8.8 points and 4.0 rebounds per game and shot 45.5 percent from the field and 32.8 percent from the 3-point line.
 In his final season with the Aggies, Sy was a first team All-WAC honoree.
 He led the Aggies in rebounding with 7.3 rebounds per game and was second on the squad in scoring with 11.9 points per game.
-Sy was the only Aggie to start in all 35 games in 2012-13.
+Sy was the only Aggie to start in all 35 games in 2012–13.